 As larger groups can sometimes be a hindrance for children with ADHD, as they can withdraw and make the wrong choices, it can be very beneficial to encourage playtime with a single friend.
 This will allow you to thoughtfully structure the time in a way that sets your child up for success.
 Being creative on new ideas for these interactions can be tough.
 You may want to consider looking at something like The Frog Factory.
 The Frog Factory is where you can find fun, personalised printed gifts from the creative pond for kids (and kids at heart).

 Every early-year success can provide confidence that the ADHD child can use as a source for further positive growth as they become older and move through different developmental stages.
 Even children in high school can learn from one-on-one peer interaction and keep them from feeling completely isolated.
+Many basic parenting and teaching tips still will apply to your child.

 Remain Involved with the School